We’ve all been there …

 Ms. Shannon?
 I fell off my bike two days ago and banged up my knee and my mom says I can’t dance until I go to the doctor for my appointment next Tuesday.

 Or my personal favorite ….

-With cold and flu season upon us, and spring sports season just around the corner, it’s even more likely that we will find ourselves faced with dance students who need to sit out of class for one reason or another in the next few months.
+With cold and flu season upon us, and spring sports season just around the corner, it’s even more likely that we will encounter dance students who need to sit out of class for one reason or another in the next few months.
 I’ll be honest, I used to get really bothered when students asked to observe class, especially for seemingly minor issues.
 It can be incredibly frustrating for us as dance teachers, who have competition and concert dances to clean and recital choreography to finish and exams to prepare our students for.
-However, we can’t control what are students do outside of class, or how they are feeling when they get there.
-Of course, we wish that they will do all that they can do avoid injury and illness, and we certainly will encourage them to participate in class as much as they are able.
+However, we can’t control what are students do outside of class, or how they are feeling when they get there, or even if their dance bag gets packed properly.
+Of course, we wish that they would do all that they can do avoid injury and illness, and we certainly should encourage them to participate in class as much as they are able.
 But there are times when observing is just unavoidable, and in those instances, I’ve learned that there are some real, concrete ways that we can help our students benefit from the experience of observing class.

 Here are some of my favorite things to do when your dance students need to sit out: